alexdlaird/amazon-orders/docs/troubleshooting.rst

                                    debug=True)
     amazon_session.login()

-    amazon_orders = AmazonOrders(amazon_session,
+    amazon_orders = AmazonOrders(amazon_session)
-                                 debug=True)
     orders = amazon_orders.get_order_history()

-Integrating with Amazon.com via scraping is complicated and requires ``form`` data from the website.
+Integrating with Amazon.com via scraping is complicated and requires ``form`` data from the website's HTML.
 Before submitting a bug report or requesting a new feature, try running ``amazon-orders`` one of the ways described above, and if any console output or generated HTML files are relevant to the issue, attach them to your request.